CasimirKaPazi/balhukbar/Grammar.md

 Action words only describe actions that result in one state at a time changing into another state in a later time.
 Therefor words like "move, say, play, think" are possible, but "be, have, sit, own, relate, mean, display" are not.
-They are more likely to take the prefixes **vo**- and **ńi**- to express the action is directed.
+They are more likely to take the prefixes **vo**- and **ñi**- to express the action is directed.
 They can however all the same affixes as nouns.
 Syntactically the also behave just like nouns.
 The main difference is in the semantic meaning.

-**malan vo'ele corńa huahua**
+**malan voele corña huahua**
-malan (vo('ele) cor(ńa) huahua)
+malan (vo(ele) cor(ña) huahua)
 Q.listener.is.topic towards.speaker-move to east like wind
 "Will you go east to me, fast like the wind?"
-(Sidenote: There are no real pronouns in this sentence.)

-Action words can be derived from nouns by omitting the onset of the first and coda of the last syllable and adding a glottal stop in front.
-The derived meaning of the action word always is the action that is necessary to create or become the noun.
-As an example the word **m̈am̈a** "woman, mother" turns into **'am̈a** "to become a woman, to be pregnant".
-While the English phrase indicates a state, to be pregnant is in fact an action following the above definition.

 <div id='Names'/>

 ### Personal names

-Personal names can form nicknames by reduplicating the last syllable. ('am̈apery > ryry)
+Personal names can form nicknames by reduplicating the last syllable. (am̈aperi > riri)
 The distinction between full names and nicknames is the same as je-ke and pu.
 Usually speakers describe persons just like they describe objects in the world.
 The personal name is something mostly used between people that know each other closer.